Europe and US Facing New Round of Shutdowns Amid Virus Surge

 In the U.S., where practically every state is seeing a rise in cases, Democratic Gov. Tony Evers of hard-hit Wisconsin has been reduced to pleading with people to stay home, after an order he issued in the spring was overturned by the courts.
 Illinois' governor banned indoor dining and drinking in Chicago this week.
 Other states are likewise considering reimposing restrictions.

-The virus is blamed for more than 250,000 deaths in Europe and about 227,000 in the U.S., according to the count kept by Johns Hopkins University.
+The virus has killed more than 250,000 people in Europe and over 227,000 in the U.S., according to the count kept by Johns Hopkins University.

 The long-feared surge is blamed in part on growing disregard for social distancing and mask-wearing, as well as the onset of cold weather, which is forcing people indoors, where the virus can spread more easily.

-Dr. David Letzer, an infectious-disease specialist who doubles as chairman of the Wisconsin Medical Society’s COVID-19 task force and is getting swamped with patients, said he was incensed to see people without masks going into a restaurant as he was driving between hospitals.
+Dr. David Letzer, an infectious-disease specialist who doubles as chairman of the Wisconsin Medical Society’s COVID-19 task force, is getting swamped with patients.
+He said he was incensed to see people without masks going into a restaurant as he was driving between hospitals.

 “I’m just coming from a place with ventilators and people are just going to an indoor restaurant,” he said.
 “Those are the things that are frustrating and take their toll.”